InfoSecInnovations/project-fantastic/README.md

 ## Getting Started

 To install Fantastic, simply create an empty directory where you want to run the server from and run `npx fantastic-cli init`.
 Depending on the authentication system used, you may have to configure an admin account.
-The Active Directory auth module is currently experimental and there is a high chance of it not working!
 Try using `npm cache verify` to clean up the npm cache if the install command isn't working.

 Once Fantastic has been installed, use `npm start` as administrator to run it.
 You can access the client at `localhost:5000` by default.

 If you want to have it running all the time, you can now [install it as a service](./service.md) instead (but make sure you stop the app before doing this to avoid conflicts).

 Currently supported browsers:
-  - Google Chrome
+  - Google Chrome and probably other Chromium browsers
   - Mozilla Firefox

-Currently unsupported browsers:
-  - Microsoft Edge

 Status of other browsers is unknown at this time.